Make your emails accessible to everyone

 Example of separating text and imagery

-💡 If text absolutely must appear in an image (for example, a branded graphic), make sure the same information also exists as live text elsewhere in the email.
+💡 If text absolutely must appear in an image (for example, a branded graphic), make sure the same information also exists in the alt text of the image, or as text elsewhere in the email.

 2. Add alt text to images

-Alt text should describe the purpose of the image, not just its appearance.
+For every image you use, make sure you set its Alt (alternative) text.
+The alt text should describe the purpose of the image, not just its appearance.

 Without alt text, assistive technologies may skip or misinterpret the image, which could mislead the reader.